haleylanebrown/burger/README.md

 ## Eat-Da-Burger!

-DU Full-Stack Web Development Bootcamp homework project: The assignment was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+# DU Full-Stack Web Development Bootcamp

+The assignment was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 The app follows the MVC design pattern, uses Node and MySQL to query and route data, and uses Handlebars to generate the HTML.

 ![Eat-Da-Burger Screenshot](/images/screenshot.png)